nvashenko/Adafruit-Eagle-Library/README.txt

 ### Don't click on the files!
 asdasde `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like: llation e `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like:

+### Don't click on the files!
+asdasde `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like: llation e `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like:

+### Don't click on the files!
+asdasde `Options` and from the drop down that appears, `Directories`.
 3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like:

 ### Don't click oasdasdsadn the files!
 asdasde `Options` and from the drop down that appears, `Directories`.